It can be quite a challenge getting them to put down the technology but another world awaits them in a book.

-Some children spend an lot of time on devices such as smartphones and tablets which means they may be forgetting to read or they believe that they don’t want to read.
-Parents know how important it is for kids to read and how vital it is for their imagination and language however due to kiddie pressure it is easy to hand your nipper a tablet and leave them to it.
+Some children spend a lot of time on devices such as smartphones and tablets which means they may believe that they don’t want to read.
+Parents know how important it is for kids to read and how vital it is for their imagination and language however due to kiddie pressure, it is easy to hand your nipper a tablet and leave them to it.
 Here are some ways to encourage your child to drop the tablet for a while and to read more…

-- Make rules and say “No”- There are many ways you can play it with your child, you could encourage your kiddie to read for 1 hour and let them have their tablet after for an hour.
-Alternatively, you can have tech free days when everyone puts aside the technology and reads in the evening rather than playing with devices.
+There are many ways you can play it with your child, you could encourage your kiddie to read for one hour and let them have their tablet after for an hour.
+Alternatively, you can have tech-free days when everyone puts aside the technology and reads in the evening rather than playing with devices.
 Saying “No” is just as important as your child will moan about losing their tablet time and put you under significant pressure to get it back but you must remain strong!

-- Read to your child- All kids love to be read to and at bedtime there is nothing nicer than cuddling up with your kiddies while reading a story.
+All kids love to be read to and at bedtime, there is nothing nicer than cuddling up with your kiddies while reading a story.
 Even if your child is older they will still like to be read to and carrying on this tradition will hopefully instil a love of books and reading.

-- Bring the kids to book launches and events- There are so many events on for kids in regards to books.
-Keep an eye out for book launches, bring your kids to meet real life authors and stay up to date with writing events for kids.
+There are so many events on for kids that involve books.
+Keep an eye out for book launches, bring your kids to meet real-life authors and stay up to date with writing events for kids.

-- Get all the family reading- The kids aren’t the only ones who could do with some less time on devices and you should of course be a good role model!
+The kids aren’t the only ones who could do with some less time on devices and you should, of course, be a good role model!
 Everyone should go to the library and find a book they like to read.